daguenther/Z2A/Resources/School Server Software.md

 ## Wordpress (C1, I1, U1)

-Wordpress it the most common and easiest content mangement system.
+Wordpress it the most common and easiest content management system.
 It was originally designed as a blogging platform, but through the years it has evolved into a much broader application.
 In terms of changing content on a website, Wordpress is very easy to work with.
-In addition to providing a free blog, one can also download wordpress and host the application yourself.
-I reccommend schools to create their public website using this platform (and installed through Bitnami).
+In addition to providing a free blog, one can also download Wordpress and host the application yourself.
+I recommend schools to create their public website using this platform (and installed through Bitnami).
 There are both free and paid themes, but it is not difficult to write your own if you've done some programming.
 From here I would link to other online services, but the Wordpress installation provides a great front page to your school.

 * [Homepage](https://wordpress.org/)
 * [Bitnami Install](https://bitnami.com/stack/wordpress)

 ## Open Atrium (C1, I2, U3)

 Open Atrium is a collection of tools built on top of a Drupal CMS dedicated to team collaboration.
 It does teams and organizational spaces much better then Wordpress.
-Open Atrium is much better at having multiple colloborate in a workplace setting.
+Open Atrium is much better at having multiple collaborate in a workplace setting.
 I could see this as a valuable tool for in house school management.
 As it is based off Drupal, you get that powerful customization that marks that CMS.
-Unfortunately, it is less user friendly, which could be a strong deterant for some.
+Unfortunately, it is less user friendly, which could be a strong deterrent for some.

 * [Homepage](http://openatrium.com/#!/)
 * [Bitnami Install](https://bitnami.com/stack/openatrium)